gato-gordo/es6_notes/README.md

 */
 ```

-So, `for-of` works by declaring a variable to the left of the `of` that will be associated with each value in the iterable object, supplied to the right of the `of`.
+`for-of` works by declaring a variable to the left of the `of` that will be associated with each value in the iterable object, supplied to the right of the `of`.

 Set
 ===
 [Sets][sets] are one relatively simple type of iterable object.
-They are basically a collection values of that enforces uniqueness for its members (the same value cannot be stored in the collection twice).
+They are basically a collection of values that enforces uniqueness for its members (the same value cannot be stored in the collection twice).

 ```javascript
 var fib = new Set(arry);